Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/azureactdirauthent.md

 # Authentication using Microsoft Azure Active Directory
 <br/>

-## Configure your Azure AD Application
+## Configure your Microsoft Entra ID Application

 1. Log on to your Azure Active Directory management portal
-2. In the Portal, select your AD.
+2. In the Portal, select your Entra ID instance.
 3. Select “App registrations”, and “New registrations”
 <br/>